Before embarking on your grand adventure to another part of the globe, you'll need to nail down the specifics of your Study Away program.

 Contact the UAB Financial Aid Office

-The Washington Center (TWC) Alabama State Scholarship Application Form (for students participating in TWC internship program only)
+- The Washington Center (TWC) Alabama State Scholarship (for TWC internship program)

 Other UAB Scholarships that can fund Study Away